ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.3.2**

+- Compatibility changes for Risk of Rain 2 Anniversary Update.
+- Artifact of Danger will now only allow OHP while cursed if a default-disabled config option `PreventCurseWhileOff` is enabled.

 **1.3.1**

 - Added extra safety checks to Artifact of Suppression.